Discover Colmar — the capital of the Alsace Wine region in France

 Some helpful links to learn more:

-To learn more about this exciting new tour in Alsace, click here.
+To learn more about our bicycling vacation in Alsace, click here.
 To request a free VBT catalog and learn more about any of VBT’s other exciting destinations throughout the world, click here.
 If you would like to reserve a vacation or speak with one of our Tour Consultants, please call 800-245-3868.
 They are available Monday-Friday from 8:30am to 6:30pm EST and Saturday from 10:00am – 3:00pm.